pklesk/fast_rboost_bins/README.md

 using large data sets and focusing on response times.
 In an additional experiment, we make our classifiers operate as object detectors under heavy computational load (over 60k queries per a video frame using ensembles of size 2048).

+## Installation
+TODO

 ## Example usage
-With `frbb.py` file (containing `FastRealBoostBins` class) included to some project, one can write e.g.:
+With `frbb` module installed, one can write e.g.:
 ```python
 from frbb import FastRealBoostBins
 from sklearn.datasets import load_breast_cancer